anagha-google/dataproc-labs/1-dataproc-serverless-with-terraform/README.md

-# Lab 1: Orchestratng Spark on Dataproc Serverless with Airflow on Cloud Composer
+# Lab 1: Orchestrating Spark on Dataproc Serverless with Airflow on Cloud Composer

 This lab demonstrates Dataproc Serverless Spark batch job orchestration with Apache Airflow on Cloud Composer.
 <br>